Stake vs SelfWealth (2026):

 Who should use which broker

-- You want fractional US shares — useful if you invest smaller amounts.
+- You want fractional US shares — useful for smaller capital or high-priced stocks.

-- You make large, infrequent trades where $9.50 flat is proportionally cheap.
+- You trade infrequently in large amounts where $9.50 flat is proportionally cheap.

-- You want detailed portfolio reporting and a desktop-friendly interface.
+- You want detailed desktop portfolio reporting and company research tools.

-That said, if your strategy is straightforward — regular ETF purchases or a simple ASX portfolio — pick one and stick with it.
-Simplicity has a real value that two-platform management erodes.
+That said, if your strategy is straightforward — regular ETF purchases or a simple ASX portfolio — pick one and stay with it.
+Managing two accounts adds friction that compounds against simplicity over time.

 Ready to open an account?

-Model your trading frequency against each fee structure before deciding.
-Both platforms have no minimum deposit and take under 10 minutes to open — you can always switch later.
+Model your trade frequency and FX situation against each fee structure before deciding.
+Both platforms have no minimum deposit and take under 10 minutes to open — and Stake’s portfolio transfer offer gives you $0 brokerage for 12 months if you switch from an existing broker.

 Go deeper